Wants to Meet Up

 "In Defense of Food" by Michael Pollan

-The Cat Empire, The Molehill Orkestrah, Cake, Jack Johnson, The Devil Makes Three, Dave Matthews Band, Buena Vista Social Club (the perfect album, in my opinion), Rusted Root, Counting Crows, The Be Good Tanyas, The Waifs, Matisyahu, Gillian Welch, Manu Chao
+The Waifs, The Cat Empire, The Molehill Orkestrah, Cake, Jack Johnson, The Devil Makes Three, Damn Tall Buildings, Dave Matthews Band, Buena Vista Social Club (the perfect album, in my opinion), Rusted Root, Counting Crows, The Be Good Tanyas, Matisyahu, Gillian Welch, Manu Chao

 ANYTHING by Putumayo (especially "Congo to Cuba," "Republica Dominicana," and "Acoustic Brazil")